-If no emissions are detected at a large share of sites, it may be worthwhile to revisit the selection used for site screening, to select one with a lower detection threshold.
-If no technology with a lower detection threshold is available, sites can be prioritized for source-level screening based on the small share of sites where emissions were detected or on other relevant parameters, such as number of components, and age of installations.
+If no emissions are detected at a large share of sites, it may be worthwhile to revisit the technology selected for site screening and determine whether one with a lower detection threshold can be used instead (this may not be necessary if the technology selected is in line with local minimum detection threshold regulations, as discussed in Section 1.4.1).
+If no technology with a lower detection threshold is available, sites can be prioritized for source level screening based on the small share of sites where emissions were detected or on other relevant parameters, such as number of components and age of installations.

-Some site-level screening technologies provide source-level detection (see the technology filtering tool and technology data sheets).
+Some site level screening technologies provide source level detection (see the technology filtering tool and technology data sheets).